-You are probably not new to the word hashtag and haadve used is a few (or many) times in your posts #justlikethis.
+You are probably not new to the word hashtag and have used it a few (or many) times in your posts #justlikethis.

 But do you ponder on how effective – or powerful hashtags are?
 Does adding hashtags really add value to your post?

 Whether you’re a technology startup company trying to reach a bigger market or an agent who persuades property buyers on social media, adding a hashtag plan on your social media strategy matter.

-It brings your business closer to the spotlight, to being noticed, to being liked, to being followed, to being retweeted, to being shared, to being subscribed to, and to getting leads.
+It brings your business closer to the spotlight, to being noticed, to being liked, to being followed, to being retweeted, to being shared, to being subscribed to, and to get leads.

 But if you aim to make your content get seen by more, these hashtags alone can do wonders.

 Another study reveals that Instagram posts that have hashtags received over 70% more likes than those without hashtags.

-Users who are searching for a particular content can type a hashtag in the search bar and the social media platform will display content that carries the corresponding hashtag.
+Users who are searching for particular content can type a hashtag in the search bar and the social media platform will display content that carries the corresponding hashtag.

 If your hashtag and post receive high community engagement from your audience, chances are, the social media platform will show it on top of the feed.
 That raises more chances of engagement.

 The Hashtag Dilemma

 Sadly, however, not all hashtags will give you that benefit, especially when they are not properly and strategically done.

-One good example is the hashtag you saw on the second paragraph of this article.
+One good example is the hashtag you saw in the second paragraph of this article.

 Did you notice it? #justlikethis sounds just about right, but how much impact does it really make?